 As our applicant pool changes each year, so does our entering class.
 While we strive to have a consistent number of students in each incoming cohort, each student’s personal, academic, and professional background is different.

 The GSE embraces the diversity of our student body.
 In sharing details about our students, our goal is to be transparent about the composition of our newest community members.

-California, Connecticut, Hawaii, Indiana, Massachusetts, Minnesota, Missouri, North Carolina, New Hampshire, New Jersey, New York, Oklahoma, Oregon, Pennsylvania, Tennessee, Utah, Virginia, Washington
+Arizona, California, Colorado, Florida, Illinois, Massachusetts, Maryland, Minnesota, Michigan, Missouri, North Carolina, Nebraska, New Mexico, Nevada, New York, Ohio, Oklahoma, Pennsylvania, Texas, Utah, Virginia, Washington, Wisconsin

 GSE students have a variety of educational backgrounds, some within the field of education, some outside the field in areas such as social sciences, humanities, and engineering.
 There is no minimum GPA requirement for admission to our doctoral and master’s programs, nor is there a preferred educational background.